Pinot Noir Short Ribs

-- 4-5 cloves garlic minced
+- 4-5 cloves garlic clove minced

 - 1-2 cups broth

-- 1 cup Pint Noir wine
+- 1 cup Pinot Noir wine

-- Chives & Parsley chopped *for garnish
+- 1/4 cup chopped chives & Parsley *for garnish

 Place the meat on a bed of vegetables, pressing it into the vegetables.

-Salt and pepper the broth and pour over the meat and let it come to a boil.
+Salt and pepper the broth, then add the wine and pour over the meat and let it come to a boil.